-For federal tax purposes, the Trust's dividends made from income and distributions of short-term capital gains are taxable to you as ordinary income a portion of which may not be considered "qualified".
+For federal tax purposes, the Trust's dividends made from income and distributions of short-term capital gains are taxable to you as ordinary income a portion of which may or may not be considered "qualified".
 The Trust's distributions of long-term capital gains are taxable to you generally as capital gains.
+All such distributions to certain individuals, trusts and estates may be subject also to Medicare net investment income tax at a rate of 3.8% depending upon the adjusted gross income of the recipient.